robertwayne/dpymenus-book/src/contributing.md

     echo "BOT_TOKEN=your_private_token_here" > .env
     ```

+   > **Windows Users**
+   >
+   > Due to the way Windows creates new files, the simplest solution is to just
+   > create a .env in VSCode or your IDE of choice.
+Using the above will cause you
+   > to receive an encoding error, as the file will not be in UTF-8.

    *Note: Replace the `your_private_token_here` text with the token from your
    **[Discord Developers](https://discord.com/developers/applications)**
    bot page.
 If you are unsure what to use, please see the